microsoft/ApplicationInsights-node.js/README.md

      let appInsights = require('applicationinsights');
      ```
 5. Configure the local SDK by calling `appInsights.setup('YOUR_CONNECTION_STRING');`, using
-   the ikey you grabbed in step 2.
-Or put this ikey in the
+   the connection string you grabbed in step 2.
+Or put it in the
    `APPLICATIONINSIGHTS_CONNECTION_STRING` environment variable and call
    `appInsights.setup()` without parameters.
    > For more configuration options see below.